GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 For every multi-physics problem involving the solution of a coupled linear system, GEOS currently relies on a multigrid reduction preconditioning strategy available in hypre as presented by [@BUI:2020;@BUI:2021114111].

 The performance portability strategy utilized by GEOS applies LLNL's suite of portability tools RAJA [@Beckingsale:2019], CHAI [@CHAI:2023], and Umpire [@Beckingsale:2020].
-The RAJA performance portability layer provides portable kernel launching and wrappers for reductions, atomics, and local/shared memory to achieve performance on both CPU and GPU hardware.
+The RAJA performance portability layer provides performance portable [@PerformancePortablityOrg] kernel launching and wrappers for reductions, atomics, and local/shared memory to achieve performance on both CPU and GPU hardware.
 The combination of CHAI/Umpire provides memory motion management for platforms with heterogeneous memory spaces (i.e., host and device memory).
 Through this strategy, GEOS has been successfully run on platforms ranging from GPU-based Exa-scale systems to CPU-based laptops with near-optimal of performance.